OmriLeviGit/agentic-assignment/agentic-home-assignment/README.md

 ```

 ## Approach

+The approach section is written in an exploratory style

+---

 After reading through the README and running the demo, I identified three distinct strategies:
 ### Simplest approach
 Instruct the LLM to aim to collect items and reach the goal efficiently in a generic way, while warning him from common pitfalls and trying to balance its risk tolerance.